binaryage/dirac/readme.md

 ### Introduction

 Dirac project maintains [a set of patches][2] rolling on top of official Chrome DevTools.
-That means you don't lose any functionality, you just add ClojureScript support on top.
-Additionally we provide [a Chrome Extension][3] which packages this enhanced DevTools version and hosts it within Chrome for convenient access.
+That means you don't lose any functionality, you just sprinkle cljs enhancements on top.
+Additionally we provide [a command-line tool][3] which allows you to launch Chrome with Dirac swapped in place of normal DevTools.
-Dirac DevTools can be just a keystroke away enabling following features:

-  * ClojureScript-aware REPL integrated into DevTools Javascript console
-    * can eval ClojureScript in the context of currently selected stack frame (when paused on a breakpoint)
-    * ClojureScript [code completion suggestions][4] (like completions in Javascript console)
-    * [Parinfer][5] goodness
-    * adds a global keyboard shortcut for focusing the console prompt
   * enables [custom formatters][6] by default (for [cljs-devtools][7])
      * custom formatters are displayed inline on Source Panel (during debugging)
-  * better [display of ClojureScript function names][8]
+  * better [display of cljs function names][8]
-  * improved display of URLs
-  * better display of ClojureScript property names:
+  * better display of cljs property names:
     * macro-generated names are renamed to friendly names using sub-indexes
-    * properties are grouped, the most important properties go first
+    * properties are grouped, most important properties go first
+  * REPL integrated into DevTools Console
+    * eval cljs code in the context of currently selected stack frame (when paused on a breakpoint)
+    * cljs [code completion suggestions][4] (like completions in Javascript console)
+    * [Parinfer][5] goodness

 ### Screenshots